 Melburnians love a good podcast.
 With hundreds to choose from, Melbourne’s podcasts are great to listen to while travelling on our trains, trams or buses; sitting by the Yarra on a summer day; or trapped indoors as the four seasons go by outside.
 And as a City of Literature, naturally, many of these podcasts are about books, writing and the arts.

 The topics and formats of Melbourne’s podcasts vary.

 - There’s a whole trove of podcasts full of great advice for writers and creatives include Starving Artist, The First Time, and Jacky Winter Gives You The Business.

-- For busy folks and lovers of book clubs, there’s a bunch of book-club style podcasts featuring author interviews, such as Literary Canon Ball, Tea in the Treetops, The Garret and Kill Your Darlings.
+- For busy folks and lovers of book clubs, there’s a bunch of book-club style podcasts featuring author interviews, such as Literary Canon Ball, The Garret and Kill Your Darlings.
 Terry Pratchett fans even have a chance to geek out together on Pratchat.

 - Panel shows with regular special writerly guests include Sisteria, Unladylike, and Better Words.

 - Even our libraries podcast with Desert Island Books and Dear Reader being but two of the examples

 This wealth of fantastic listening doesn’t come from nowhere - it’s supported by programming and networks.
 Melbourne’s literary programming includes a number of podcasting events.
 The Wheeler Centre’s ‘Invasion of the Pod People’ events welcomes local and international podcasters as part of the literary calendar, and the major literary festivals often include a podcasting component, too.
 Most Wheeler Centre events are also shared as podcasts for those who can’t make it along in person.
 The ‘So You Think You Can Pod?’ competition gives a leg up to emerging podcasters.